nuxnik/collection-json-php/README.md

 //Set the collection template
 $template = new Template();
 $template->addData('id', 'This is the color id.')
-         ->addData('hex_value', 'This is the color in hex format.')
+         ->addData('hexValue', 'This is the color in hex format.')
-         ->addData('human_value', 'This is the color in human readable format.')
+         ->addData('humanValue', 'This is the color in human readable format.')
-         ->addData('color-test', 'Link to test how your color looks with other colors.');
+         ->addData('colorTest', 'Link to test how your color looks with other colors.');

 // or add data with dynamic setter
 $template->setSource('Link to colors source');